Lowe's® Severe Weather® Treated Wood with Ecolife®

 - stays straighter

-Lowe’s Severe Weather treated lumber with Ecolife is typically used for decking, railing, and many outdoor projects.
+Lowe’s Severe Weather treated lumber with Ecolife is used for above ground projects, six inches or more from the ground, including decking, railing, joists, beams and many outdoor projects.
 As a part of a home’s overall design, these custom projects require the vision and craftsmanship of professional builders, who rely on consistent quality in their building materials.
 Their business depends on products that look good and perform without time and money wasted from culling, replacing boards, and call backs.
 Their projects reflect their reputation.
-Their Ecolife treated lumber is backed by a warranty they can proudly stand behind.
+Lowe's Ecolife treated lumber is backed by a warranty they can proudly stand behind.
 Since the Ecolife preservative launched in 2008, there have been virtually no claims with properly treated wood.

 The active ingredient in Severe Weather treated lumber with Ecolife is DCOI.
 DCOI is a highly effective wood preservative and Ecolife is the only formulation with both DCOI and an integrated stabilizer standardized by the American Wood Protection Association (AWPA) for residential use.
 Compared to other treated products, Severe Weather with Ecolife is unsurpassed in performance and is preferred by many professional builders.